Raw Sprouted Hummus

-This raw sprouted hummus is a easy incorporate a zesty, high protein, versatile spread that is just teeming with nutrients into your diet and have fun doing it.
+This Raw Sprouted Hummus Recipe is a zesty, high protein, versatile spread that's just teeming with nutrients.
 Since the chickpeas are sprouted you don't have to babysit a saucepan for an hour, making sure it doesn't boil over or run out of water.
-All that's needed is a visit to the chickpeas in a colander to give them a shower whenever you have a few spare seconds during the day.
-The times that are most convenient for me when making this hummus is before work, after I get home from work and right before I go to bed.
+All that's needed is to visit to the chickpeas to give them a shower whenever you have a few spare seconds during the day such as before work, after you get home from work and right before bed.
 This hummus has a fresh, subtle grassy flavor that is great on salads, sandwiches, with pita bread or paired with almost any savory food.

 ½ cup + 1 Tablespoon extra virgin olive oil

 ¼ cup unroasted tahini (if you want to make this 100% raw)

 ¼ cup water, (this may vary depending on your desired consistency)

 ½ tsp paprika

 ¼ tsp cayenne pepper

 1) Sprout your chickpeasSprout chickpeas by completely covering in filtered water and soaking overnight.
 Transfer to a colander and rinse 3 times a day until most chickpeas have sprouts that are about 2 millimeters long.
 This will take abou 2 days.

 2) Process all of your hummus ingredientsPlace the chickpeas in a food processor with the olive oil, lemon juice, tahini, water, garlic, salt, paprika, cumin and cayenne.
 Blend until smooth, about 5 minutes.
 The chickpeas will soak up more water over the next 24 hours so I recommend making the hummus on the runny side.
 This recipe makes about 1 quart of Raw Sprouted Hummus.

 Get a price on the Food Processor I Recommend at Amazon.